-When the provider and the patient:

-- Discuss contraceptive options during an initial or annual preventive visit (99381-99397) or a postpartum visit, and subsequently during the same visit the device is placed, a service code with modifier 25 in addition to the insertion procedure code is reimbursable. - Discuss contraceptives during a problem focused E/M visit (99201-99215) that was initiated for a reason other than LARC insertion, and on the same date of service the provider places the device, a problem focused E/M service code with modifier 25 in addition to the insertion procedure is reimbursable. - Review a previously chosen LARC method and proceed with placement of the LARC, only the insertion procedure code may be submitted.
+- When the provider and patient discuss contraceptive options during an initial or annual preventive visit (99381-99397) or a postpartum visit and subsequently during the same visit, the device is placed, a service code with modifier 25 in addition to the insertion procedure code is reimbursable. - When the provider and patient discuss contraceptives during a problem focused E/M visit (99201-99215) that was initiated for a reason other than LARC insertion, and on the same date of service the provider places the device, a problem focused E/M service code with modifier 25 in addition to the insertion procedure is reimbursable. - When the provider and the patient review a previously chosen LARC method and proceed with placement of the LARC, only the insertion procedure code may be submitted.

-Providers must use the appropriate Z30 series from the ICD-10 for the primary code attached to the insertion (and/or removal) procedure code.
+Providers must use the appropriate Z30 series from the ICD-10, for the primary code attached to the insertion (and/or removal) procedure code.

-223.2 Reproductive Health Services
+A-223.2 Reproductive Health Services